-The applicant has demonstrated that there are no sequentially preferable sites for this out of centre retail proposal.
-It is concluded that the impact of the proposal on the vitality and viability of Macclesfield town centre will be adverse but not significant adverse even in the worst case cumulative impact scenario given that the town centre remains vital and viable.
-Given that the likely occupiers of the three largest units are known, the Council has a better understanding of the proposal and its likely impact on the town centre.
-Subject to conditions limiting the goods for sale form 3 of the largest units, the adverse impact has to be balanced against the benefits of the proposal such as regeneration of a derelict site and considered with all other material considerations such as compliance with the development plan in a planning balance exercise.
+Therefore it is concluded that the impact of the proposal on the vitality and viability of Macclesfield town centre will be adverse but not significant adverse even in the worst case cumulative impact scenario.

+With examples of the likely 'out-of-centre' retailers that could occupy the proposed units, the Council has a better understanding of the proposal and its likely impact on the town centre.
+The adverse impact has to be balanced against the benefits of the proposal such as regeneration of a derelict site and considered with all other material considerations such as compliance with the development plan in a planning balance exercise.